 This page was updated in August 2017 to reflect progress in the state and in June 2019 to note the conclusion of the state’s work with the Pew-MacArthur Results First Initiative.

-In November 2011, the Pew-MacArthur Results First Initiative partnered with the Kansas Department of Corrections, under the leadership of Secretary of Corrections Ray Roberts, to establish a cost-benefit model customized to the Kansas criminal justice system.
+In 2011, the Pew-MacArthur Results First Initiative partnered with the Kansas Department of Corrections to establish a cost-benefit model customized to the state’s criminal justice system.
 The department then incorporated these findings into its annual planning efforts.

-Research staff at the Kansas Department of Corrections, with support from the Kansas Sentencing Commission, developed the Kansas Results First model in 2011.
+Staff at the Kansas Department of Corrections, with support from the state’s Sentencing Commission, developed the Kansas Results First model in 2011.
 The Results First cost-benefit model projects the expected return on investment of an array of adult criminal justice programs, including cognitive behavioral therapy for high-risk inmates, offender workforce development services, and community-based programming for nonviolent drug-possession offenders.
 The Department of Corrections included these model findings in its 2014 and 2015 annual reports.